-The red variety comes from Greece, Synonyms are Loïssima (Crete), Romeïco, Romeiko Mavro and Tsardana.
-She is not allowed with the variety Romeiko Machaira be confused.
-The name is probably derived from the Turkish name "Romeios" for the Greeks ("Romans" as a former state people of the Byzantine Empire).
-According to done in 2013 DNA analysis comes from a presumably natural crossing between Ladikino x Lagorthi ( Verdeca ).
+The red grape variety comes from Greece, Synonyms are Loïssima (Crete), Romeïco, Romeiko Mavro and Tsardana.
+It must not be with the variety Romeiko Machaira be confused.
+The name is probably derived from the Turkish name "Romeios" for the Greeks ("Romans" as a former people of the Byzantine Empire).
+According to in 2013 DNA analysis it comes from a probably natural cross between Ladikino x Lagorthi ( Verdeca ).
 However, this is based on only 20 DNA markers (see under molecular Genetics ).
-The late-ripening vine is sensitive to heat or drought, It produces alcoholic red wines that are used to oxidation tend.
-The variety is mainly distributed in Crete.
-But she is also on some islands in the Aegean encountered.
-In 2010, 1,597 hectares were designated (Kym Anderson ).
+The late ripening vine is sensitive to heat or drought, It produces red wines rich in alcohol, which are used for oxidation tend.
+The variety is mainly found in Crete.
+But it is also on some islands in the Aegean encountered.
+In 2010, 1,597 hectares were designated (cym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012